 Shockmount, 25’ Mogami microphone cable, PSU, and custom molded flight case, featuring high-density rigid foam, are included.

-NOTE: Actual PSU differs from images, FINAL PSU has been updated, adding a jewel light to the front panel, and relocating the power switch to rear.
+NOTE: Actual PSU differs from early promotional images, the final release PSU was updated, adding a jewel light to the front panel, and relocating the power switch to rear.

 Abbey Road Studios, EMI, REDD and their associated logos are trademarks of EMI (IP) Limited.